 “You are fortunate to be working with us,” said Lola.
 “To date, most of your guests other than the odd exception have been fun.”

 “Such as the Hancocks?”
-I said.
+I askedl.

 “Exactly, but at least they weren’t throwing up everywhere,” said Rupert.